open-metadata/docs-collate/content/connectors/database/hive/index.md

 - **Host and Port**: Enter the fully qualified hostname and port number for your Postgres deployment in the Host and Port field in the format `hostname:port`.
 - **Database**: Initial Postgres database to connect to.
 Specify the name of database associated with metastore instance.

-{% partial file="/connectors/database/advanced-configuration.md" /%}
+{% partial file="/v1.5/connectors/database/advanced-configuration.md" /%}

-{% partial file="/connectors/database/advanced-configuration.md" /%}
+{% partial file="/v1.5/connectors/database/advanced-configuration.md" /%}

 {% /extraContent %}

-{% partial file="/connectors/test-connection.md" /%}
+{% partial file="/v1.5/connectors/test-connection.md" /%}

-{% partial file="/connectors/database/configure-ingestion.md" /%}
+{% partial file="/v1.5/connectors/database/configure-ingestion.md" /%}

-{% partial file="/connectors/ingestion-schedule-and-deploy.md" /%}
+{% partial file="/v1.5/connectors/ingestion-schedule-and-deploy.md" /%}

 {% /stepsContainer %}

+## Securing Hive Connection with SSL in OpenMetadata

+To configure SSL for secure connections between OpenMetadata and a Hive database, you need to add `ssl_cert` as a key and the path to the CA certificate as its value under `connectionArguments`.
+Ensure that the certificate is accessible by the server.
+If you use a Docker or Kubernetes deployment, update the CA certificate in the Open Metadata server.

+{% image
+  src="/images/v1.5/connectors/ssl_argument.png"
+  alt="SSL Configuration"
+  height="450px"
+  caption="SSL Configuration" /%}

-{% partial file="/connectors/troubleshooting.md" /%}
+{% partial file="/v1.5/connectors/troubleshooting.md" /%}

-{% partial file="/connectors/database/related.md" /%}
+{% partial file="/v1.5/connectors/database/related.md" /%}